The best way to learn PyAutoLens is by going through the HowToLens lecture series on the autolens workspace.

 How to Tackle HowToLens#

 The HowToLens lecture series currently sits at 5 chapters, and each will take around 3-6 hours to go through thoroughly.
-You probably want to be modeling lenses with PyAutoLens faster than that!
-Furthermore, the concepts in the later chapters are pretty challenging, and familiarity with PyAutoLens and lens modeling is desirable before you tackle them.
+You probably want to be modeling lenses faster than that!
+Furthermore, the concepts in the later chapters are pretty challenging, and familiarity and lens modeling is desirable before you tackle them.